 Health impact of aircraft engines

-We undertake to protect the environment; climate action is one part of this, but our endeavors go much further.
-We are also committed to reducing aircraft noise and improving air quality through lower exhaust emissions.
-This is important because with quiet and clean propulsion concepts, we can improve the situation for residents living near and around airports in terms of noise abatement and air quality, thereby promoting society’s acceptance of air travel.
-As with our approach to climate action, we have established several pillars to anchor the issues of aircraft noise and emissions in the company.
+We undertake to protect the environment; climate action is one part of this, but our endeavors go further still.
+With quiet and clean engine concepts, we can improve the situation for residents living near and around airports in terms of noise pollution and local air quality, thereby promoting society’s acceptance of air travel.
+As with our approach to climate action, we have established several pillars to anchor the issue of aircraft noise in the company.
 In our global Code of Conduct, we commit to environmental protection and explicitly to reducing noise and exhaust emissions from aircraft engines.
 We want to set standards in this area, and we have formulated our goal accordingly.
-The MTU Principles also include the requirement to create products with lower noise and pollutant emissions under the heading “Environment and society.”
+The MTU Principles also include the requirement to create products with lower noise and pollutant emissions under the heading “Environment & society.”

-In contrast to CO2 emissions, to receive certification from aviation authorities both aircraft and engines must meet noise and emissions limits set by the International Civil Aviation Organization (ICAO); in the past, these limits for noise have been successively tightened.
+To receive certification from aviation authorities both aircraft and engines must meet noise and emissions limits set by the International Civil Aviation Organization (ICAO); in the past, these limits have been successively tightened.
 National aviation authorities are responsible for certification.
 Furthermore, at almost every airport in the world, the fees charged for takeoff and landing are dependent on the noise emissions of the aircraft model.

 In the certification of new aircraft models, noise is measured using a standardized process at three defined points and then cumulated.
 Aircraft noise has decreased continuously since the 1960s, by a total of about 17 EPNdB (effective perceived noise decibels; a specific unit for measuring the relative noisiness of aircraft) or about 70%.

-New concepts pave the way for zero pollutant emissions
+New concepts pave the way for zero pollutants

-In addition to contributing to climate effects and generating noise, air traffic also has an impact on local air quality at airports and surrounding areas.
+In addition to contributing to climate effects and generating noise, air traffic also has an impact on local air quality at airports and in surrounding areas.
 The combustion process in aircraft engines produces pollutants in the form of nitrogen oxides (NOx), carbon monoxide (CO), unburned hydrocarbons (UHC) and soot/particulate matter.
 In terms of the impact these have on health, NOx and particulate matter emissions are the most significant.
-To obtain type certification, aircraft and engines must meet environmental standards stipulated by the ICAO.
+To obtain type certification, aircraft and engines must meet ICAO environmental standards.
 ICAO has defined limits for the levels of NOx, CO, UHC and soot emitted by aircraft engines.
 All of the engines in which MTU holds a workshare meet the ICAO certification standards.
 Recently, compliance with standards for ultra-fine particulate emissions became a criterion for engine certification.
-Unlike with noise emissions, we have less scope to influence the health effects caused by NOx and particulate matter because the combustor is not part of our portfolio for commercial engine programs.
+Unlike with noise emissions, we have less scope to influence NOx and particulate matter emissions and the health effects because the combustor is not part of our portfolio for commercial engine programs.
 We can make a difference here only indirectly by improving the efficiency of the engine.
 For example, with the geared turbofan we have succeeded in significantly reducing NOx emissions, which are 50% lower than those of its predecessor.
 Sustainable fuels can also make a big difference in this regard.
-In initial tests, the German Aerospace Center (DLR) has shown that particulate emissions from combustion are significantly lower with sustainable aviation fuels (SAF) than with conventional aviation fuels.
-Using hydrogen as a fuel eliminates them completely.
+In initial tests, the German Aerospace Center (DLR) has shown that particulate emissions from combustion are significantly lower with sustainable aviation fuels (SAFs) than with conventional aviation fuels.
+Using hydrogen as a fuel reduces them even further.

 Our development of revolutionary propulsion concepts, which is part of our climate action activities, also holds great potential for reducing pollutant emissions.
-Our WET engine and fuel cell concepts can minimize pollutant emissions or even avoid them altogether.
+Our water-enhanced turbofan (WET engine) and flying fuel cell (FFC) concepts can significantly reduce pollutant emissions or even avoid them altogether.
 The WET engine works by injecting water into the combustor, which, based on what we know so far, can cut NOx emissions by up to 80%.
-Hydrogen-powered fuel cells would emit nothing but water.
-That’s what we’re aiming for.
+Hydrogen-powered fuel cells would actually emit nothing but water.